 I find it a minor sacrifice for ease and speed.

-Anonymous asked: I have dress shirts I want to alter.
+Anonymous said: I have dress shirts I want to alter.
 I am familiar with altering the torso because I have done it before.
 What i was wondering is if you can tell me how to raise the armhole so I can taper the sleeve well?
 I've been to a few tailors and they tell me you have to take fabric from the shoulder.
 The only problem I can't see getting around is if you take off fabric from the shoulder you will raise the buttonholes and it may look wierd.
 Any way around this?

 I’m trying to visualize what the tailors are saying.
 I think they would want you to undo the sleeve, undo the shoulder seam that leads to the collar, and then create a taper so that you maintain the same general amount of fabric closer to the colllar, but slowly taking up more fabric closer to the shoulder, which would raise the arm hole.
 I don’t think that would move the buttons too much.